LemonAppDev/konsist-documentation/writing-tests/suppressing-konsist-test.md

 }
 ```

-### Suppressing KoTest Test
+### Suppressing Kotest Test

-Konsist has no way of retrieving the name of the current [KoTest](https://kotest.io/) test (unlike JUnit). &#x20;
+Konsist has no way of retrieving the name of the current [Kotest](https://kotest.io/) test (unlike JUnit). &#x20;

 {% hint style="info" %}
 See the [kotest-support.md](../getting-started/getting-started/kotest-support.md "mention") page.
 {% endhint %}

-To allow suppression (and correct test names) it is recommended to utilize the name derived from the KoTest context using the `testName` argument:
+To allow suppression (and correct test names) it is recommended to utilize the name derived from the Kotest context using the `testName` argument:

 ```kotlin
 package com.api.test